 The Summer Programme is intended to be an enjoyable experience for both students and staff.
-The range of activities should reflect this year's theme and include opportunities for pupil-centred, play-based engagement.
-This can help schools transfer the focus away from any feelings of distress and allow students to enjoy the present moment and to look forward with optimism by 'Building Confidence and Connections'.
+The range of activites should reflect this year's theme and include opportunities for student-centred, play-based engagement.

 Each school's Summer Programme Organiser will be required to attend online training which will be facilitated by Tralee Education Support Centre.
-A collaborative forum will be provided to support Organisers to share experience and expertise will also be provided.
+In addition, further opportunities for collaboration and sharing of experience will be facilitated for Organisers.

-Supports, guidance and training material will be provided to schools and staff to help develop and deliver this year's programme
+Supports, guidance and training material will be provided to schools and staff to help develop and deliver this year's programme.

-What's new for 2023
+What's continuing for 2025

-This year's programme also introduces a new Organiser role, replacing preparation hours in previous years, to help support schools in their planning and participation in the Summer Programme.
-Also, the title of the Overseer role is changing to Summer Programme Manager role and the functions for this role remain largely the same as revious years.
+This year's programme maintains the Organiser role, which has replaced the preparation hours in previous years, to help support schools in their planning and participation in the Summer Programme.
+Also, the Summer Programme Manager role and the functions for this role remain largely the same as previous years.
 Further details in relation to these roles are provided in Section 3 of this document.

-Other resouces and measure are provided in sections below.
+Other resources and measures are provided in the sections below.